 They are famous for their stunning scenery and bright blue waters.

 From your beach villa, you can go right onto the beach.
 The sand is white and there are lots of plants around.

 The beach leads right into the sea.

 The temperatures in this place are always the same, between 25 and 30 degrees Celsius.

 This is a good place to take a bath and then lay on the beach.
 The beach has white sand.

 I know it sounds really scary but Maldivian sharks are friendly and don’t attack tourists.

-The most common sharks you will see in Maldives are the reef sharks and the good thing is that you don’t need to go deep into the ocean to see them.
+The most common sharks you will see in Maldives are reef sharks.

-We saw them from the deck of our water villa and trust me, it was a moment that I will remember for the rest of my life.
+I saw them from the deck of my water villa and it was a moment that I will remember forever.

 First I panicked and then I was super excited; on the following day we were extremely lucky and we saw one in the water.